 Let alone PEPPOL, EIPA itself was introduced just recently in Japan.
 EIPA was launched in July 2020, and it immediately called for an E-invoicing mechanism in the country.

 Identifying a significant drawback in the taxation system, EIPA was adamant about introducing electronic invoices, calling upon urgent development of tools and requirements for the process.

-Over the years, the Japanese taxation system primarily ran on manual book-keeping.
-However, it was a laborious process, and chances of leaking critical governmental and economic details to irrelevant personnel were high.
+Over the years, the Japanese taxation system primarily ran on manual bookkeeping.
+However, it was a laborious process, and the chances of leaking critical governmental and economic details to irrelevant personnel were high.

-It also means that PEPPOL access point service providers will play a key role in helping companies to use e-invoicing via PEPPOL.
+It also means that PEPPOL access points will play a key role in helping companies to use e-invoicing via PEPPOL.
 Since there are two significant players, i.e., companies and government agencies, PEPPOL service providers will also become a critical part of the setup and have a fair share in e-invoicing businesses.

 Access point service providers allow clients to connect to a global network of companies that use the service for e-documents.
 So, as Japanese companies start shifting to PEPPOL for transactions, Storecove can be a handy option in providing flexible PEOPPOL pricing plans with several automated features while ensuring top-level safety when making transactions.

 What PEPPOL e-invoicing in Japan means